 The Building Community Resilience in Eastern Ethiopia project team has led a series of forums and workshops that shared skills and built connections among city leaders in Harar, Dire Dawa, and Jijiga.
 Throughout a time of turmoil and conflict, participants formed Community Resilience Committees that continue to work across sectors to publicly promote peace and foster resilience to the spread of violent conflict in the three cities.
 Each of these committees has now registered as an independent Ethiopian community-based organization.

 About the Program

-We were invited to develop this program by the U.S. Embassy in Ethiopia, based on the success of Karuna Center’s previous work during the democratic transition in Nepal.
+Karuna Center was invited to develop this program by the U.S. Embassy in Ethiopia, based on the success of Karuna Center’s previous work during the democratic transition in Nepal.

 “There needs to be more training for women so that all women can stand shoulder to shoulder and talk about peacebuilding.”

 In a time of turmoil and conflict, Fozia Mahamud emerged as a leader in the Building Community Resilience in Eastern Ethiopia project.
 Though this has been Fozia’s first foray into peacebuilding, she had already been leading social development work with women and youth in her community.
 In this project, she dedicated herself to engaging youth in building resilience to violent extremism—selecting and training young people from the kebele (townships) to be local “Peace Ambassadors.”
 Her effort garnered significant support from the community, especially mothers who found a platform to speak out against violent extremism alongside youth.